Golden Age of Argentine cinema: End and aftermath (1956–1962)

-This new context led to the emergence of a new generation of filmmakers in the early 1960s, who opposed "commercial" cinema and experimented with unconventional cinematic techniques.
-The new trend, initially known as New Argentine Cinema (Spanish: "nuevo cine argentino") and later as the Generation of '60 (Spanish: "Generación del '60"), was not a unified movement and included a series of directors who made their feature film debut around 1960, including Enrique Dawi with Río abajo (1960), Simón Feldman with El negoción (1959) and Los de la mesa diez (1960), David Kohon with Prisioneros de una noche (1962) and Tres veces Ana (1961), José Martínez Suárez with El crack (1960), Dino Minniti with Tiernas ilusiones (1961), René Mugica with El centroforward murió al amanecer (1961), and Lautaro Murúa with Shunko (1960) and Alias Gardelito (1961).
+In the early 1960s a new generation of filmmakers who opposed "commercial" cinema and experimented with unconventional cinematic techniques emerged.
+The new trend, initially known as New Argentine Cinema (Spanish: "nuevo cine argentino") and later as the Generation of '60 (Spanish: "Generación del '60"), was not a unified movement and included a series of directors who made their feature film debut between the late 1950s and early 1960s, including Enrique Dawi with Río abajo (1960), Simón Feldman with El negoción (1959) and Los de la mesa diez (1960), David Kohon with Prisioneros de una noche (1962) and Tres veces Ana (1961), José Martínez Suárez with El crack (1960), Dino Minitti with Tiernas ilusiones (1961), René Mugica with El centroforward murió al amanecer (1961), and Lautaro Murúa with Shunko (1960) and Alias Gardelito (1961).
 By the mid-1960s, critics already spoke of the "end" of this first wave, yet its imprint was durable.
-Cine-clubs such as Núcleo and journals like Tiempo de Cine elevated the debates around modern cinema, while INC subsidies, short-film grants from the 1958 Fondo Nacional de las Artes, and project-based production models institutionalized many of the practices pioneered by the Generation of the '60.
+Cine-clubs such as Núcleo and journals like Tiempo de Cine elevated the debates around modern cinema, while INC subsidies, short-film grants from the 1958 Fondo Nacional de las Artes, and project-based production models institutionalized many of the practices pioneered by the Generation of '60.
 These legacies shaped subsequent directors and ensured that, even after the movement's critical exhaustion, its ethos remained embedded in Argentine film culture.